matejak/imreg_dft/doc/cli-advanced.rst

 So, a warning for those who skip the ordinary text:

 ``--resample``
-    The option accepts a (float) number specifying the resampling coefficient, so passing 2.0 means that the image will be resampled so its dimension become twice as big.
+    The option accepts a (float) number specifying the resampling coefficient, so passing 2.0 means that the images will be resampled so its dimension become twice as big.

 .. warning::